junxit/us-congress-bills-115/bill.md

   - **(1)** *Agency; individual; record* The terms agency, individual, and record have the meanings given those terms in section 552a(a) of title 5, United States Code.
   - **(2)** *Consent identifier* The term consent identifier means a nonproprietary, unique identification number.
   - **(3)** *Director* The term Director means the Director of the Office of Management and Budget.

+## § 4.
+No additional funds authorized

+No additional funds are authorized to carry out the requirements of this Act.
+Such requirements shall be carried out using amounts otherwise authorized.